da5nsy/ReproducibleResearch/episodes/step4Doco.md

 The work you have done here can also help you with any audits.

+:::::::::::::::::::::::::::::::
+:::::::::::::::::::::::::::::::::::::::::::::::

 A great example of this is "Sorting Out the FACS: A Devil in the Details" .
 Two laboratories in USA had contradicting results when replicating fluorescence-activated cell sorting (FACS) profiles of primary breast cells.
 They worked together for over a year, swapping machines, samples and even working side by side to find the difference.
-In the end, the method for stirring were different, which caused different results.
-They published on their findings.
+In the end, the methods for stirring a liquid were different, which caused different results.

 William C. Hines, Ying Su, Irene Kuhn, Kornelia Polyak, Mina J. Bissell, (2014) Sorting Out the FACS: A Devil in the Details, Cell Reports, Volume 6, Issue 5, Pages 779-781, https://doi.org/10.1016/j.celrep.2014.02.021.

-:::::::::::::::::::::::::::::::
-:::::::::::::::::::::::::::::::::::::::::::::::

 ## What is your next step?